ANechifor98/brand_analyzer/README.md

-# brand_analyzer app that I developed in third year
+# Brand Analyzer App that I developed in third year